smislam/securely-share-secrets/README.md

 * Creates an API Gateway endpoint for the receiver lambda invocation in this example
   * You may want to create automation to invoke the lambda.
 One such example can be to write the file to S3 and have S3 event invoke the lambda.

+*Note: This example uses both workflows in one.
+For example, we do not have to download the encrypted secret and store on client's S3 since we are using the same S3 buket for both of these workflows*

 ## Steps to run and test
 * Run the CDK Code and wait for it to finish
 * Check your email from AWS for SNS message Subscription verification